Some things haven't changed since hairdresser Leigh-Anne Brosens opened the first Just Cuts franchise, at Engadine in 1990.

 "It was like Christmas when we reopened, an hour and a half wait every day for 2 weeks.

-"COVID has driven changes for many of my clients - a lot of local men have got used to longer hair in lockdown and I'm not having as many requests for short hair, and they're coming in during the week rather than on the weekend as they're now working from home.
+"COVID has driven changes for many of my clients - a lot of local men have become used to longer hair in lockdown and I'm not having as many requests for short hair, and they're coming in during the week rather than on the weekend as they're now working from home.

 "I've cut three generations of boys hair, and I've got one family of customers whose hair I cut when they were five-year-olds, and now I cut their five 5 year old children's hair."